-The final sample is close to representative of the target population in the US.
-Table 1 shows the characteristics of the sample, in the first column, and the corresponding characteristics of the US target population of full-time and part-time wage and salaried workers between 20 and 64 years of age, in the second column.
-The population statistics are from the 2022 March Supplement of the Current Population Survey (2022 CPS ASEC).
-The sample is almost perfectly representative along the dimensions targeted by the quotas.
-One exception is household income: employees living in households with income above \$90,000 are slightly underrepresented in the sample.
-Among the non-targeted characteristics, respondents in the sample are more likely to be married or to be living with a partner, and less likely to be Hispanic or of Latino origin.
-Appendix Figure A-5 shows the geographic distribution of the observations in the sample by state.
+The final sample is close to representative of the target population of full-time and parttime wage and salaried workers between 20 and 64 years of age in the US.
+Table 1 shows the summary statistics for the characteristics of the sample against the corresponding characteristics of the US target population.
+The population statistics are from the 2022 March Supplement of the Current Population Survey (2022 CPS ASEC, Flood et al., 2022).
+The sample is almost perfectly representative along all dimensions targeted by the quotas, with the exception of household income: employees living in households with income above \$90,000 are slightly underrepresented in the sample.
+Among non-targeted characteristics, respondents in the sample are more likely to be married or to be living with a partner, and less likely to be Hispanic or of Latino origin.
+Appendix Figure A-6 shows the geographic distribution of observations in the sample by state.

-Table 2 summarizes some of the labor market characteristics of respondents in the sample.
-Most of respondents (88%) are employed full-time.
+Table 2 reports some labor market statistics for respondents in the sample.
+Most respondents (88%) are employed full-time.
 15% work at more than one job.
-69% work in person full-time, 19% work from home at least some hours per weeks, and the remaining 12% work fully remotely.
-In terms of job search status, 22% of respondents report to have actively searched for a job in the 4 weeks preceding the survey.
-An additional 4% of
+69% work in person, 19% work from home at least some hours per weeks, and the remaining 12% work fully remotely.
+Turning to job search status, I classify respondents as "active job searchers" if in the 4 weeks preceding the survey they have used one of the active job search methods defined by the US Bureau of Labor Statistics (BLS).
+The BLS follows this procedure in the CPS to separate between unemployed individuals who are actively looking for a job, and non-employed individuals who are not actively searching and should be considered out of the labor force.
+Since the BLS does not provide an ad-hoc definition of active search status for individuals who are currently employed, I use the same classification of search activities